sylvainhalle/PaperShell/Manual.md

 Switching publisher
 -------------------

-Change the publisher in `settings.tex` and compile once with LuaLaTeX.
+Change the publisher in `Source/settings.tex` and compile once with LuaLaTeX.

 Generated files